Crafting the Perfect UI Design for Your Website

 - And where the sites search feature should be located

-All of these design standards have been thoughtfully considered to make sure they are what works and appeals to visitors the most—effectively creating a solid UI design.
+All of these design standards have been thoughtfully considered to ensure they are what works and appeals to visitors the most—effectively creating a solid UI design.

 Adopt Existing Standards Or Create Your Own